List of mayors of Norwalk, Connecticut

-The Mayor of Norwalk, Connecticut is the chief executive of the government of Norwalk, Connecticut, as stipulated by the Charter of the City of Norwalk.
+The Mayor of Norwalk, Connecticut is the chief executive of the government of Norwalk, Connecticut, United States, as stipulated by the Charter of the City of Norwalk.
 The current mayor of Norwalk, is Harry Rilling, a Democrat.

 Mayors prior to 1913

 Elections were held on the first Monday in October annually up to 1913.

 Mayors of the city of South Norwalk from 1870 to 1913

 On August 18, 1870, the settlement of Old Well was incorporated as the city of South Norwalk.

 Wardens of the Borough of Norwalk from 1836 to 1872

 The Borough of Norwalk was incorporated on May 4, 1836.
 The head of the Borough was titled its Warden.